MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             .. code-block:: RST

-                /home/d03/lfric/bigData/rsyncBigData.sh
+                /home/users/lfricadmin/bigDataManagement/rsyncBigData.sh

-            This script synchronises the content of `/common/lfric/data/` from `XCS` to `XCE/F` and `SPICE`,
-            deleting all content not in `XCS` BIG_DATA from the remote locations and updating any changed content.
+            This script synchronises the content of `/data/users/lfricadmin/data/` from Azure Spice to `EXAB` and `EXCD`, deleting all content not in Azure Spice BIG_DATA from the remote locations and updating any changed content.

         This BIG_DATA_DIR is not versioned nor source controlled on any platform.
         Care is required.
-The ability to log in as the `lfric` user is required, e.g. via
+The ability to log in as the `lfricadmin` user is required, e.g. via

         .. code-block:: RST

-            sudo -u lfric -i
+            sudo -u lfricadmin -i

 As reviewer, you should work with the developer, prior to moving to the commit stage, to:

 #.
-Place new files in the appropriate location on XCS under `/common/lfric/data`
+Place new files in the appropriate location on Azure Spice under `/data/users/lfricadmin/data/`
 #.
-Run relevant tests on XCS.
+Run relevant tests on Azure Spice.
 #.
-Wait for the daily `cron` job to run to synchronise data between `XCS` `XCE/F` & `SPICE`
+Wait for the daily `cron` job to run to synchronise data between Azure Spice and `EXAB` + `EXCD`.
 #.
-Ensure that you are in charge of the in charge of the trunk for the repositories involved.
+Ensure that you are in charge of the trunk for the repositories involved.
 #.
 Update your working copy if other commits have happened.
 #.
-Rerun relevant tests on `XCE/F` and `SPICE`
+Rerun relevant tests

 If the requirement is to update existing files, then further care is required.

 #.
 Ensure that you are in charge of the in charge of the trunk for the repositories involved.
 #.
 Retain a temporary copy of the existing files, using a `.old` suffix.
 #.
-Place updated files in the appropriate location on XCS under `/common/lfric/data`
+Place updated files in the appropriate location on Azure Spice under `/data/users/lfricadmin/data/`
 #.
-Run all tests on XCS only
+Run all tests on Azure Spice only

     - revert changes immediately if there are any issues, and consult with the developer.

 #.
-Manually trigger the synchronisation script to synchronise data between `XCS` `XCE/F` & `SPICE`
+Manually trigger the synchronisation script to synchronise data between platforms

     - Waiting for the daily `cron` job to run can introduce a misalignment or race condition for scheduled testing.

 #.
-Rerun relevant tests on `XCE/F` and `SPICE`
+Rerun relevant tests on EX machines

     - revert changes immediately if there are any issues, and consult with the developer.

 #.
-Remove any `.old` files that you created on `XCS`.
+Remove any `.old` files that you created on Azure Spice.

 5. Commit
 ---------